 School Holiday Food and Activities Fund

-The 2026 Easter School Holiday Food and Activities Fund is now closed for applications.
+The 2026 Summer School Holiday Food and Activities Fund is now open for applications.

 Overview

-The fund supports local organisations to provide food and activities for children and young people from low-income families in Falkirk during the Easter school holiday (3-19 April).
+The fund supports local organisations to provide food and activities for children and young people from low-income families in Falkirk during the Summer school holiday (29 June - 09 August 2026).

-• Projects must run for at least 2 days during the Easter holiday.
+- Projects must run for at least 5 days during the Summer holiday, and priority will be given to structured programmes.

-• The panel reviews applications until 8 March, and outcomes and payments are issued the following week.
+- The panel will review applications by 29 May, and outcomes and payments will be issued the following week.

 Who is the funding for?